 - Jacqueline Hey (Chair, Bendigo and Adelaide Bank)

-- Marnie Baker (Chief Executive Officer and Managing Director, Bendigo and Adelaide Bank)
+- Marnie Baker (Managing Director and Chief Executive Officer, Bendigo and Adelaide Bank)

-Provided local banking services to 560 communities across Australia
+Provided local banking services to more than 500 communities across Australia

 Our material topics